modernish/modernish/README.md

 use unquoted variable expansions here, make sure they're not empty, or the shell's empty removal mechanism will cause the wrong thing to be checked (even in `use safe` mode).

-`unexport`: the opposite of `export`.
-Unexport a variable while preserving its value, or (while working under `set -a`) don't export it at all.
-Usage is like `export`, with the caveat that variable assignment arguments containing non-shellsafe characters or expansions must be quoted as appropriate, unlike in some specific shell implementations of `export`.
-(To get rid of that headache, [`use safe`](#user-content-use-safe).)

 ## Quoting strings for subsequent parsing by the shell ##